cidneyhamilton/cidneyhamilton.com/now.md

 layout: page
 title: Now
 permalink: /now/
+last_updated: January 15, 2021
 ---

 ## What I'm Doing Now

-<small>This is a <a href="http://nownownow.com/about">now page</a>, inspired by <a href="https://sive.rs/nowff">Derek Sivers</a>'s.
+<small>This is a <a href="http://nownownow.com/about" target="_blank">now page</a>, inspired by <a href="https://sive.rs/nowff" target="_blank">Derek Sivers</a>'s.
 It's like a static version of a status update.</small>

-I'm... writing a book!

-I've been in Florida for the last three years.
-Originally, I was here to renew my visa and go back to Paris.
-Then I ended up having another two rounds of spine surgery (turns out there were complications after a car accident).
-Then, discovered that my biological mother had been conducting real estate fraud in my name (ouch), and I was both disabled and owed a lot of taxes on a business I wasn't involved in.

-It was a complicated and personally difficult few years.

-My plan has always been to wrap things up, then move back up north... but the events of the last few years have reached the point where I struggle to talk about them because I figure nobody will believe me. :) Florida is a really weird place, and my life has been really weird in general.

-So...
-I'm writing a novel!
-It deals with sex trafficking, the weirder side of Florida, teen suicide, and personal agency.
-It'll be coming out in early 2021.
+Before the pandemic, I was planning on leaving Florida.
+I'm likely to be here for some time now, though.
+So far, I haven't gotten sick, but many people I care about have.
+The world is a frightening place these days.

+I'm continuing to revise my novel.
+I have a complete draft, but there's a lot of work left to get it to be as polished as I would like it to be.
+I'm finished with the part where I have to work on it extensively.

+I've been migrating to a mostly self-hosted setup, for code, files, and social media.
+I'm beginning to work on figuring out what I'm comfortable sharing and not sharing, and what to include on this website.

+## Last Updated

+Last updated on **{{page.last_updated}}**